rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    The other end plugs into the UART posts on the Pi: red = 5V, black = Ground, white = TX, green = RX.

-   This powers the board as well, so the Pi doesn't need to be plugged into the wall.
+   This powers the board as well, so the Pi doesn't need to be plugged into the wall?

    $6 from https://shop.pimoroni.com/products/usb-to-uart-serial-console-cable
    and https://learn.pimoroni.com/tutorial/hacks/add-a-serial-breakout-to-your-pi

+   Get the <a target="_blank" href="http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41">
-   Get the driver from http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41 for each specific version of Mac or Windows.
+   drivers</a> for each specific version of Mac or Windows.

 0. Boards for ZigBee, etc.

 ## Prepare USB drives

-   USB drives can
+   USB drives can o
    even with formatting.

    To get full capacity from USB/SD drives